Conditional Statements Exercise:

 If an element satisfies our condition and the if-statement, we increase our ‘count’ variable by 1.
 If it doesn’t, we need not take any action, so no need to write any ELIF or ELSE statements.

 Next, after the ‘for’ loop has concluded, we return the ‘count’ variable that kept track of all elements greater than 30.

 def greater_than_30(numbers): count = 0 for n in numbers: if n>30: count+=1 return count

 To make sure our work is correct we need to call the function.

 Since it requires a parameter, we need to define a list of numbers outside the function.
 Remember to put the name of the list in parentheses when calling the function.
 You can create other lists or adjust the existing one to check your code.
 Don’t hesitate to try that, not only with integers but also floats!

 Want to practice some more on lists?
-You can check the other exercises here.
+Take our Introduction to Python course.